xcesco/kripton/README.md

 ```

 # Supported platforms
-There are two platform: the android environment and generic Java environment.
+There are two  a: the android environment and generic Java environment.
 For each platform there is a version of library.
 Android platform already include a json library and xml parser library.
 Java JDK does not include a json library and have different xml parser libraries.

 # Donate
 If you like Kripton and you want to support its development, please donate!